 The authors of \cite{CHS2017} resolved this issue by leveraging the so-called multi-potential representation formula, which exploits the inherent continuity of the single-trace solutions to regularize the system and obtain a fully consistent second-kind equation.
 That technique, however, is not applicable in our global multi-trace framework, as the background region is treated differently from the $N$ subdomains of the scatterer.
 In particular, on exterior interfaces, we consider only one pair of trace unknowns instead of two, and therefore the multi-potential formula does not hold on those interfaces.

 In this contribution, we rely on the Stratton--Chu representation formula to regularize the M\"{u}ller formulation.
-More specifically, for each pair $j \neq k$, we augment the off-diagonal block $jk$ of the interior representation formula with the tangential traces of the Stratton--Chu potentials associated with the subdomain $\Om_k$, evaluated from the exterior of $\Om_k$ onto the boundary $\Gm_j$.
-The modified interior representation operator is defined as
+More specifically, for each pair $j \neq k$, we augment the off-diagonal block $(j, k)$ of the interior representation formula with the tangential traces of the Stratton--Chu potentials associated with the subdomain $\Om_k$, evaluated from the exterior of $\Om_k$ onto the boundary $\Gm_j$.
+The resulting BIO is given by

+To ensure the cancellation of all hyper-singularities in the resulting global multi-trace (MT-) M\"{u}ller formulation, the coefficients of the exterior and interior representation operators must also be consistent.
+Specifically, all hyper-singular terms in the weighted exterior operator $B_0 C^{(ext)}$ appear with prefactor $1$, whereas those in the augmenting operator $A^{(k)}_{jk}$, after weighing by $\beta_j$ in $B$, carry prefactor $\beta_j \beta_k^{-1}$.
+Therefore, the augmenting $(j, k)$ block \eqref{eq:augment_jk} must be rescaled by the material ratio $\beta_j^{-1} \beta_k$ so that its hyper-singular contribution also appears with prefactor 1 and will exactly cancel the leading singular part of the exterior contribution.
+The modified interior representation operator is then defined as

-Due to the extinction property, the augmented operators vanish when acting on the corresponding field traces; that is, for all $j, k = 1, 2, \ldots, N$ and $j \neq k$
+Due to the extinction property, the augmenting operators vanish when acting on the corresponding field traces; that is, for all $j, k = 1, 2, \ldots, N$ and $j \neq k$

 Thus, the modified interior representation formula reads